-This is a clear indicator of the weak nonlinearity in datasets, which is the basis of our method's success.
-We wish to emphasize that our study focuses on highly regulated financial industries, where both transparency and explainability are crucial.
-The use of very deep learning methods is usually not necessary in these datasets.

-In this study, we have neglected other advanced ML methods, such as random forest (RF) and extreme gradient boosting (XGBoost).
-For some datasets, a comparison of FCNNs with these methods can be found in \cite{agarwal2021neural,yang2021gami}.
-Since our model is a simplified architecture of FCNNs, theoretically, its accuracy should not exceed FCNNs.
-Thus, for advanced black-box ML methods, we only include FCNNs in experiments for better demonstrations.
-We shall highlight that the focus of our method is on interpretation rather than accuracy: we are capable of providing exact explanations with the same level of accuracy as FCNNs.
+Accuracy results are summarized in Table~\ref{tab:all_result} and architectures of GGNAMs are summarized in Table~\ref{tab:archi_result}.
+According to these results, ML models outperform the LaLR, indicating the power of ML models.
+GGNAMs achieve the same level of accuracy as even the most complex FCNNs, indicating that they are capable of approximating complex datasets.
+In addition, GGNAMs have very transparent architectures.
+There are a large number of linear components and a very small number of interacted nonlinear components.
+These architectures are much simpler than FCNNs, as well as NAMs in many instances.
+Next, we will provide more details and interpretations of empirical examples.